-- 1. Teams must choose level one or two separately for the evacuation point and the rescue kit before the start of the game. - 2.
-Each team has a maximum of 8 minutes for a game.
-The game includes the time for calibration and the scoring run. - 3.
+- 1. Each team has a maximum of 8 minutes for a game.
+The game includes the time for calibration and the scoring run. - 2.
 Calibration is taking sensor readings and modifying the robot's programming to accommodate such sensor readings.
-Calibration does not count as pre-mapping. - 4.
-The scoring run is defined as the time when the robot is moving autonomously to navigate the field, and the referee will record the scores. - 5.
+Calibration does not count as pre-mapping. - 3.
+The scoring run is defined as the time when the robot is moving autonomously to navigate the field, and the referee will record the scores. - 4.
 A game begins at the scheduled starting time, whether or not the team is present or ready.
-Start times will be posted around the venue. - 6.
-Once the game has begun, the robot is not permitted to leave the competition area. - 7.
+Start times will be posted around the venue. - 5.
+Once the game has begun, the robot is not permitted to leave the competition area. - 6.
 Teams may calibrate their robot in as many locations as desired on the field, but the clock will continue to run.
-Robots are not permitted to move on their own while calibrating. - 8.
+Robots are not permitted to move on their own while calibrating. - 7.
 Once a team is ready to start a scoring run, the team must notify the referee.
 To start a scoring run, the robot is placed on the start tile of the course, as indicated by the referee.
-Once a scoring run has begun, no more calibration is permitted, including changing code/code selection. - 9.
-Teams may choose not to calibrate the robot and immediately start the scoring run instead. - 10.
-Once a robot begins its scoring run, the referee will roll a standard 6-sided dice to determine in which corner the evacuation points will be located. - 11.
+Once a scoring run has begun, no more calibration is permitted, including changing code/code selection. - 8.
+Teams may choose not to calibrate the robot and immediately start the scoring run instead. - 9.
 Individual tiles, obstacles, and other scoring elements may be removed, added, or changed when the robot starts moving; to prevent teams from pre-mapping the layout of the fields.
 These changes may happen based on a die rolled by the referee or with another method of randomization announced by the organizers.
 For a particular field during a round, the referee will ensure the difficulty of the field will be kept similar, and the maximum points are constant.

-4.4.
+5.4.
 Scoring Run

 - 1. Robots will start behind the joint of the start tile and the subsequent tile along the course.
 The referee will check the correct placement. - 2.
-Modifying the robot during a scoring run is prohibited, which includes remounting parts that have fallen off.

-- 3. Any parts the robot loses intentionally or unintentionally will be left in the field until the run is over.
+Modifying the robot during a scoring run is prohibited, which includes remounting parts that have fallen off. - 3.
+Any parts the robot loses intentionally or unintentionally will be left in the field until the run is over.
 Team members and referees cannot move or remove elements from the field during a scoring run. - 4.
 Teams cannot give their robot any information about the field.
 A robot is supposed to recognize the field elements by itself. - 5.
 The robot must follow the course completely to enter the evacuation zone and then out of the evacuation zone towards the goal tile. - 6.
 The robot has reached a tile when more than half the robot is within that tile when viewed from above and robot is actively following the line at that point in time.

-4.5.
+5.5.
 Lack of Progress